 In cases where the axillary lymph nodes are not enlarged, the ultrasound is negative, or if the needle biopsy of the lymph node is negative, a surgical procedure called a sentinel lymph node biopsy is performed.
 In this procedure, one, or at most a few, of the most important nodes are removed.
 The major benefit of the sentinel lymph node procedure is that it provides important staging information, while causing fewer problems such as arm swelling (also called lymphedema) than a more extensive axillary lymph node dissection.
-(See "Patient information: Lymphedema after breast cancer surgery (Beyond the Basics)".)
+(See "Patient information: Lymphedema after cancer surgery (Beyond the Basics)".)

 Most patients do not have cancer in their sentinel lymph nodes and will not need additional surgery.
 Some studies have shown that there are patients for whom an axillary lymph node dissection is not necessary even if the sentinel lymph nodes are positive.
 This issue remains controversial and should be discussed with your oncology team.
 This is discussed in more detail elsewhere.
 (See "Patient information: Surgical procedures for breast cancer — Mastectomy and breast conserving therapy (Beyond the Basics)", section on 'Management of axillary lymph nodes'.)